SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ##### 1.1.2  Start Hystrix Dashboard Locally

-In this step, we will fetch a repository from which we can start up a Netflix Hystrix Dashboard locally on our desktop.
+In this step, we will fetch a repository from which we can use to start up a Netflix Hystrix Dashboard locally on your desktop.
 This dashboard has been setup to listen for requests at http://localhost:7979/.
-We will use it latter in the Quick start.
+We will use it later on in the Quick start.

 ```